-If you’ve been trying to stick to a budget with little to no success, the better question to ask yourself is, “Where am I going wrong?”
+If you’ve been trying to stick to a budget with little to no success, the better question to ask yourself is, “Where am I going wrong?” or “Is alimony taxable income?”
 If you can identify problems within your budget, you can make corrections that will enhance your financial future.
 Not sure where to start?
 Below is a look at some of the most common budgeting mistakes and practical solutions to put you back on track.

 Counting Gross Income

 Your gross income is how much money you make in a period before taxes and other deductions.
 Commonly, people use this amount when creating their household budget.

 Financial Impact: Using your gross income will cause you to include money you don’t have.
 If you earn $60,000 a year but only bring home $40,000 after taxes and other deductions, you could throw your budget off balance.
 You’ll make a financial decision based on $20,000 that you don’t have, causing financial strain.

 Solution: When creating a monthly budget, it is useful to use your paystub and calculate your net income or take-home pay.
 If you’re an entrepreneur or freelancer, your income is the amount of money you have after covering business-related expenses.

 The second part of creating a budget is calculating your expenses.
 This is the amount of money you spend on the cost of living and other items.
 Unfortunately, most people fail to track their spending correctly.